ikasanEIP/ikasan/ikasaneip/visualisation/dashboard/search.md

 ![Error View Event](../../developer/docs/quickstart-images/error-view-event-details.png)

 ### Visualisation Screen Search
+All search features are also available from the module and business stream visualisation screens.
+In order to perform a search, select the search card from the bottom of the screen.
 ![Visualisation Search Tab](../../developer/docs/quickstart-images/visualisation-search-tab.png)

+All searches performed will only show results for flows in the module or business stream selected.
+All above search features mentioned in the proceeding sections are supported.

 ![Visualisation Search Results](../../developer/docs/quickstart-images/visualisation-search-results.png)

+Icons will also be presented to the business stream visualisation denoting where various event types have occurred within flows of the business stream.

 <img src="../../developer/docs/quickstart-images/visualisation-icon-search-results.png" height="600" />

+Double clicking on a flow from the business stream visualisation will also present icons to the right of the diagram, denoting which events are part of the search results.

 <img src="../../developer/docs/quickstart-images/visualisation-flow-view-search-results.png" height="600" />

+All entity icons can be double clicked in order to display the results.
+Once again, all aforementioned functionality is available from this search results screen for the variious entity types.

 ![Visualisation Icon Search Results](../../developer/docs/quickstart-images/visualisation-icon-select_search_results.png)